Photo & Video

-All of what is 'Downtown Tucson Arizona' has been built over the top of the ancient Papago Indian Village-Cemetery's along with the functioning cemetery's that were used by the Spanish Army which took over the area in the 1700's.
-The Spanish Cemetery's, the later Mexican Cemetery's, the following U.S. Cemetery's, and the Confederate States Cemetery's were scattered all over the what is today Tucson's downtown areas.
-Finally, in 1919 a serious attempt was made to move known downtown graves out of the city to resting places like the Evergreen Cemetery up to the north on Oracle Road.
-Despite those reloactions, the remains of many of Tucson's former residents are still being unearthed during construction projects right up to this day.
+All of what is today's 'Downtown Tucson Arizona' has been built over the top of the numerous ancient cultures including the later Papago Indian Village and later Cemetery's along with the functioning cemetery's that were used by the Spanish Army which took over the area in the 1700's.
+The Spanish Cemetery's, the later Mexican Cemetery's, local citizens cemetery's, the 1800's U.S. Army Cemetery's, and the 1864-1865 Confederate Army Cemetery's were scattered all over the what is today Tucson Arizona's downtown areas.

-The History of the Old Presidio Horse Corral
+History of the Old Presidio Fort Horse Corral

 In Tucson, the property that the Old Town Artisans sits on in downtown is a real part of the city's early history where some say spirits from the past are still often present.